- Course type: Self-paced

 Syllabus and Course Information

 When you've finished taking the CLEP Analyzing and Interpreting Literature course, you will have mastered the objectives listed below.
 These objectives correspond closely with the concepts tested on the CLEP exam.
-Before taking the CLEP test, make sure you complete the final exam at the end of this course.
+Before taking the CLEP test, make sure you complete the CLEP Analyzing & Interpreting Literature practice test at the end of this course.

 This is an undergraduate-level course that does not require any specific knowledge about individual authors and books.
 However, a background in reading a variety of different forms of literature, such as plays, prose and poetry may be helpful, especially when it comes to taking the exam.

-The CLEP Analyzing and Interpreting Literature course consists of six chapters, all of which include a series of video lessons.
-Each of the 59 video lessons is about 5-10 minutes long and is accompanied by an online self-assessment quiz and a written transcript that you can refer to later.
+The CLEP Analyzing and Interpreting Literature course consists of 17 chapters that each include a series of video lessons.
+There are 171 video and text lessons.
+Each of the videos is about 5-10 minutes long and accompanied by an online self-assessment quiz and a written transcript that you can refer to later.
 Use the quizzes to determine how well you understood the material and see which topics might need additional review.
+You can also use our flashcard sets to review.
 When you come to the end of the last chapter, check your memory of the earlier lessons by taking the final exam.
 And although this is a self-guided course, our instructional experts are always available to clarify a literary point and answer your questions.

 CLEP Analyzing and Interpreting Exam Information